aerojs/aero/README.md

 ## SEO

 Page loading speed is one of the many ranking factors in Google.
 It is also the main focus of the Aero project.
 Additionally, all AJAX links are still fully functional when JavaScript is disabled which makes crawling easier for search engines.
 You can also add [structured data](https://developers.google.com/structured-data/) via [JSON-LD](http://json-ld.org/) to help crawlers understand the content of your pages.
-[Sitemaps](docs/Sitemap.md) are automatically generated.
+[Sitemaps](https://github.com/aerojs/aero-sitemap) can be automatically generated via additional plugins.

 ## Similar